secureblue/secureblue/FAQ.md

 The functionality that provides this, called GHNS, is disabled by default due to the risk posed by the installation of potentially damaging or malicious scripts.
 This has caused [real damage](https://blog.davidedmundson.co.uk/blog/kde-store-content/).

 If you still want to enable this functionality, run `ujust toggle-ghns`

+#### Why Won't My Internet Connect After Boot

+If your system time is off by an excessive amount due to rare conditions like a CMOS reset, your network will not connect and your system time must be reset manually.
+This should never be required except under very rare circumstances.

+For more technical detail, see [#268](https://github.com/secureblue/secureblue/issues/268)